DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 10th of May 2023: After several years of fine service, this server has become increasingly difficult to maintain and keep up.
-To get the server's benefits with higher uptime, you are welcome to give upvotes to https://github.com/AdguardTeam/HostlistsRegistry/issues/121
+To get the server's wildcard adblocking benefits with higher uptime, you are welcome to give upvotes to https://github.com/AdguardTeam/HostlistsRegistry/issues/121

 ————————————————————————————————